-With the right tools being used in tandem with the right plans, leadership teams will be able to engage, activate and channel the energy and talent of the people they work with toward bringing forth great results, even when working against the odds.
-That’s often the only thing that we remember most great leaders in history for.
+With the right tools being used in tandem with the right plans, leadership teams will be able to engage, activate and energize the energy and talent of the people they work with to bring forth great results, even when working against the odds.
+That’s often the only thing that we remember most great leaders for.

 3) Strategic Framework

-Either way, leadership teams serve as the source and enforcers of whatever strategic framework that a company has to have in order to distinguish themselves from their competition and progress forward.
-By providing a sound strategic framework and implementing policies and procedures that adhere to that framework closely, leadership teams will not only provide long-term clarity to their organizations but also clear short-term goals and the next steps that need to be taken.
+Either way, leadership teams serve as the source and enforcers of whatever strategic framework that a company must have in order to distinguish themselves from their competition and progress forward.
+By providing a sound strategic framework and implementing policies and procedures that adhere to that framework closely, leadership teams will not only provide long-term clarity and direction to their organizations but also clear short-term goals and the next steps that need to be taken.

-This allows everyone to move towards the same direction in a concerted effort, which minimises the paralysis that’s caused by confusion, that often leads to stasis and stagnation.
+This allows everyone to move towards the same direction in concert, which minimises the paralysis that’s caused by confusion.

 The best, most confident leaders are often also the most agile and adaptable, and those who are agile and adaptable are often the best equipped in terms of the experience, the skills and the tools they have at their disposal.
-Truly effective leaders have the knowledge to use what they have to make the right decisions, provide guidance to their organization, and provide long-term strategic vision.
+Truly effective leaders however have the knowledge to use what they have at their disposal to make the right decisions, provide guidance to their organization and provide long-term strategic vision.

 About the Contributor: